aws-samples/sample-zendesk-aws-support-connector/README.md

 ### Terraform deployment

-Install zendesk-aws-support-connector using the following methods:
+Install zendesk-aws-support-connector using these methods:

 1. **Clone the zendesk-aws-support-connector repository**